choke06/Verity/README.md

 ## AI Integration

-Verity is researching graph-based source credibility inference as the foundation for autonomous AI systems.
+Verity is researching graph-based source credibility inference for autonomous AI systems.

-Modern AI agents are capable of retrieving vast amounts of information, but still lack a native mechanism for reasoning about the credibility of information.
+Modern AI agents are capable of retrieving vast amounts of information at scale, but still lack a native mechanism for reasoning about the credibility of information.
 This becomes problematic as these agents become integrated into everyday decision-making and act on information on behalf of users.

-The goal is to expose the Verity inference engine through an open-source [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server so that AI agents can incorporate information credibility natively in their reasoning.
+The goal is to expose the Verity inference engine through an open-source [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server so that AI agents can incorporate credibility inference directly into their reasoning process.